1Corinthians 12:3

 ...and every tongue shall confess that Jesus Christ is LORD...

-The word Lord in this verse is translated from the Aramaic word MarYah.
+The word Lord (or phrase the Lord) in this verse is translated from the Aramaic word MarYah.
 Once again, this verse, all by itself, is a declaration of precisely Who Jesus is...
 He is YHWH (Yahweh, Jehovah).

 ...and every tongue shall confess that Yeshua the Messiah is MarYah/YHWH/Yahweh/Jehovah to the glory of God His Father!

 So, Who do you say that He is?
-Do you claim that Jesus is MarYah/YHWH/Yahweh/Jehovah/The Living God?
+It is my hope that you, too, say that Jesus is LORD, MarYah/YHWH/Yahweh/Jehovah, The One, True, Living God

 Grace and Peace be with you,